animesh-chouhan/awesome-pyviz/uniform-circle/README.md

 # Generate Random Points in a Circle

+Read the full blog post [here](https://animeshchouhan.com/posts/circle-random/).

+## Motivation

+I found this problem on [Leetcode](https://leetcode.com/problems/generate-random-point-in-a-circle/description/) while going through Geometry problems.
+So my first intuition was the most simple one, which everyone would get upon reading the problem for the first time.
+Unfortunately, that didn't work out, and I had no idea why.
+So I went on to extend the program to visualize my solution.

+Try it out with your ideas before checking out the correct approach!

 ## Problem Statement

 So the problem requires you to write a function that generates random points that are evenly distributed inside a circle of a given radius.